Student Experience

 How You Can Help

-Each hamper costs upwards of $400 to produce, with the bulk of the cost coming from President’s Choice gift cards of $200 apiece.
-If you don’t feel that you are able to support the full cost of a hamper, any amount will help us reach our goal of supporting Vancouver families.
-Please note, we issue tax receipts for all gifts in excess of $25.
+Each hamper costs at least $400 to produce, with the bulk of the cost coming from President’s Choice gift cards.
+A hamper for a family of three includes $300 of gift cards as well as a variety of household goods.
+That said, any amount will help us reach our goal to support Vancouver families.
+Please also note that we issue tax receipts for all gifts in excess of $25.

 Questions?